 As Table 1 indicates, meat (in this case, pork and beef) requires the highest amount of water to produce.
 In fact, as many people who have taken GRACE’s Water Footprint Calculator (WFC) have learned, diet overwhelmingly makes up the largest part of a person’s water footprint, even when compared to taking long showers or flushing the toilet every time it’s used (these types of water uses matter but have less of an impact).
 Why Is Food’s Water Footprint So Big?

-The reason food’s water footprint is so big has to do with the three parts of a water footprint: the blue, green and grey water components.
+The reason the water footprint of food is so big has to do with the three parts of a water footprint: the blue, green and grey water components.
 Each part represents the volume of water consumed, evaporated and polluted when an item is produced.

 The WFN (whose research provides some of the data used in the WFC) defines these components as: